 Clinical trials are very expensive, time-consuming and difficult to design and implement, and involve uncertain outcomes.
 Furthermore, results of earlier preclinical studies and clinical trials may not be predictive of results of future preclinical studies or clinical trials.
-Our product candidates may not have favorable results in later clinical trials, if any, or receive marketing authorization.
-If we fail to demonstrate the safety and effectiveness of our product candidates, our reputation may be harmed and our business will suffer.
+Our product candidates may not have favorable results in later clinical trials, if any, or receive regulatory approval.

 The risk of failure for our product candidates is high.
-It is impossible to predict when or if any of our product candidates will prove effective or safe in humans or will receive marketing authorization.
-To obtain the requisite marketing authorizations to market and sell any of our product candidates, we must demonstrate through extensive preclinical studies and clinical trials that our product candidates are safe and effective in humans for use in each target indication.
+It is impossible to predict when or if any of our product candidates will prove effective or safe in humans or will receive regulatory approval.
+To obtain the requisite regulatory approvals to market and sell any of our product candidates, we must demonstrate through extensive preclinical studies and clinical trials that our product candidates are safe and effective in humans for use in each target indication.
 Clinical testing is expensive and can take many years to complete, and the outcome is inherently uncertain.
 Failure can occur at any time during the clinical trial process.

 In addition, the results of preclinical studies and earlier clinical trials may not be predictive of the results of later-stage preclinical studies or clinical trials.
 We have limited clinical data for our product candidates.
-Product candidates in later stages of clinical trials may fail to show similar or desired safety and efficacy traits despite having progressed through preclinical and earlier stage clinical trials.
+Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy traits despite having progressed through preclinical and earlier stage clinical trials.

-In some instances, there can be significant variability in safety or efficacy results between different clinical trials of the same product candidate due to numerous factors, including changes in clinical trial procedures set forth in protocols, differences in the size and type of the patient populations, adherence to the dosing regimen and other clinical trial protocols and the rate of discontinuation among clinical trial participants.
-If we fail to produce positive results in our planned clinical trials of any of our product candidates, the development timeline and marketing authorization and commercialization prospects for our product candidates, and, correspondingly, our business and financial prospects, would be materially and adversely affected.
+In some instances, there can be significant variability in safety or efficacy results between different clinical trials of the same product candidate due to numerous factors, including changes in clinical trial procedures set forth in protocols, differences in the size and type of the patient populations, adherence to the dosing regimen and other clinical trial protocols, and the rate of discontinuation among clinical trial participants.
+If we fail to produce positive results in our planned clinical trials of any of our product candidates, the development timeline and regulatory approval and commercialization prospects for our product candidates, and, correspondingly, our business and financial prospects, would be materially and adversely affected.